Before they “Luuu’d” for Roberto Luongo, they “Luuu’d” for Luc Bourdon.

 (The goal can be seen at the 18-second mark of Don Cherry’s tribute)

-The goal never had the impact of that game’s shootout in our collective memory banks, but it was monumental to young Luc, whose injuries and slow development were getting Canuck fans to question whether then-General Manager Dave Nonis had made the right choice in selection Bourdon, while Anze Kopitar, selected one pick later, was already a 20-goal scorer in Los Angeles with the Canucks struggling to score.
+The goal never had the impact of that game’s shootout in our collective memory banks, but it was monumental to young Luc, whose injuries and slow development were getting Canucks fans to question whether then-General Manager Dave Nonis had made the right choice in selection Bourdon, while Anze Kopitar, selected one pick later, was already a 20-goal scorer in Los Angeles with the Canucks struggling to score.

 That fall, Luc’s NHL dream would finally come true with a goal scored in his fifth game of the season after a call-up from Manitoba, a howitzer from the point in a 6-2 win over the Wild.
 He was sent down, but strengthened his defensive game in the minors and was trusted by the Canucks to be called up in January and became a regular player for the big club, scoring another goal against Tampa that actually got stuck in the net.

 I was back in Vancouver working for the summer when I heard the news on Rock 101.
 I had heard the news that stunned the hockey world.
-The news that reverberated across the league and sent Penguin defenseman Kristopher Letang to Shippagan for Bourdon’s funeral during the middle of the Stanley Cup Final.
+The news that reverberated across the league and sent Penguins defenseman Kristopher Letang to Shippagan for Luc Bourdon’s funeral during the middle of the Stanley Cup Final.
 Both the NHL and AHL observed moments of silence for young Luc, born Feb.
 16, 1987, and died May 29, 2008 in a motorcycle accident on a New Brunswick freeway.

 I can’t remember who was on the noon show but I think they played Tom Cochrane’s Big League in the following minutes, a song I had never heard before, but lyrics that are still linked in a sinister way to Luc Bourdon’s death: